Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 - Personal: $3/month (brokerage + IRA + checking)

-- Premium: $5/month (adds custodial accounts, 1:1 financial coaching)
+- Premium: $5/month (adds kids' accounts, 1:1 coaching)

 Pros:

-- IRA included in base plan
+- IRA comes with the base plan

 Cons:

-- $3/month is brutal on small balances — on a $500 account, that's 7.2% annually just in fees
+- $3/month destroys returns on small accounts — on $500, that's 7.2% annually just in fees

 4. Stash — Best for Education-First Investors